Johnson College Spring 2021 Semester President’s List

 Tech Talk With Johnson College Podcast with Guest, Nick Scarnato ’80, Now Available

-In this episode of Tech Talk with Johnson College, Dr. Katie Leonard welcomes Nick Scarnato ‘80, the Executive Vice President of New Vision Industries.
+In this episode of Tech Talk with Johnson College, Dr. Katie Pittelli welcomes Nick Scarnato ‘80, the Executive Vice President of New Vision Industries.
 During the conversation, Nick talks about his path from Old Forge to Johnson College and then into the Aerospace industry, his memories of Johnson College, and how he continues to use skills he perfected here.
 He also shares how his desire to live a life that offers more than just the same thing day in and day out, inspired his education choices and furthered his career path.

 To listen to all of the Tech Talk with Johnson College Podcast episodes and learn more visit https://johnsoncollegepodcast.com/.
 The podcasts are also available on iTunes and Spotify.